INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 | |[State Meteorological Agency (AEMET)](https://www.aemet.es/es/datos_abiertos/catalogo)|
 | |[Hydrographic Confederations](https://www.miteco.gob.es/es/ministerio/funciones-estructura/organismos-publicos/confederaciones-hidrograficas.html)|

+SDIs at regional level are regulated by a law or decree that establishes their functions to publish geographic information.
+For example, in 2022, Aragon government published the Law 3/2022, of 6 October, on Geographic Information in Aragon (LIGA)  with the aim of establishing a legal regime for the geographical information and cartographic activity of Aragon.
+LIGA defines the Knowledge Infrastructure of Aragon (ICEARAGON).

 | Regional SDI nodes   |    |
 | ------------- | ------------- |
 |[Andalusia](https://www.ideandalucia.es/portal)|SDI of the Andalusian Regional Government. (**IDEAndalucia**) |